jhhung/EARRINGS/README.md

 - Required
   - -p [ --index_prefix ] The index prefix for pre-built index table.
-  - -s [ --skewer ] Skewer flag, options after this would be fed to skewer.
+  - -s [ --skewer ] Skewer flag, options after this would be fed to Skewer, such as input</br> file name and the number of thread used to run the program.
+These two parameters</br> will also be used by EARRINGS.
+Moreover, EARRINGS will pass the auto-detected</br> adapter sequence to Skewer.
 - Optional
   - -h [ --help ] Display help message and exit.
-  - -d [ --seed_len ] Seed length used when aligning reads.
-For very short reads like miRNA, it is </br>
+  - -d [ --seed_len ] The first seed_len bases at 5' portion is viewed as seed when conducting alignment.</br>
-        recommended to set seed_len to 18. (default: 50)
+  		EARRINGS allows at most one mismatch in the seed portion if enable_mismatch is set to true.</br> Reads will be aborted if more than one mismatch is found in the seed portion.
+If one mismatch</br> is found outside the seed region, the remainder is reported as a tail.
+It is recommended to set</br> the seed_len to 18 for very short reads like miRNA, otherwise, it is recommended to set it to 50. (default: 50)
-  - -m [ --max_align ] Control the maximum number of alignment to abort the reads. (default: 0, </br>
+  - -m [ --max_align ] Maximum number of candidates used in seed finding stage. (default: 0, not limited)
-        not limited)
-  - -e [ --enable_mismatch ] Enable/disable mismatch when doing seed finding. (default: true)
+  - -e [ --enable_mismatch ] Enable/disable mismatch when conducting seed finding. (default: true)
   - -f [ --prune_factor ] Prune factor used when assembling adapters using the de-brujin graph. </br>
-        Kmer occurence lower than the prune factor will be aborted. (default: 0.03)
+        Kmer frequency lower than the prune factor will be aborted. (default: 0.03)
   - -F [ --fasta ] Specify input file type as FastA.
 (Default input file format: FastQ)
-  - -a [ --adapter1 ] Alternative adapter if auto-detect mechanism fails.</br>
+  - -a [ --adapter ] Alternative adapter if auto-detect mechanism fails.</br>
         (default: AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC)
   - --sensitive Sensitive mode can be used when the user is sure that the dataset contains adapters.</br>
-        Under sensitive mode, we do not restrict the minimum number of kmers when assembly adapters.</br>
+        Under sensitive mode, we do not restrict the minimum number of occurence of kmers when assembly</br>
-        By default, the minimum number of kmers must exceed 10.
+        adapters.
+By default, the minimum number of occurence of kmers must exceed 10.
-  - -b [ --bam_input ] Detect and trim off adapters from a BAM file.
+  - -b [ --bam_input ] Transform reads in a BAM file into a FastA file.
+Then trim off adapters from</br>
+  		the FastA file.
+The file name of the untrimmed Fasta file is specified by the input file name</br>
+  		for Skewer, while the file name of the trimmed Fasta file is also specified by the output file name for Skewer.
   - -u [ --UMI ] Estimate the size of UMI sequences.
+The result will be printed on the screen.

 ### **Paired-End**